onesimus-systems/onesimus-systems.github.io/dandelion/api/index.md

 Below are links to docs for the available endpoints, their paths, parameters, and what they do.

+If a documented endpoint has a Dandelion Version section, that is the minimum version necessary for the endpoint to work.
+If no version exists, then the endpoint has existed since v6.0.0 when the API was introduced.

 Each request will return a standard JSON object in the format:

 {% highlight json %}